Panaji to Modernize Operations to Achieve 24×7 Water Supply

-Continuous or 24×7 water supply through the distribution network is still a distant aim for Panaji City in India.
-While it is endowed with water resources and the service coverage is high, supply is provided intermittently for only 2-8 hours a day.
+Continuous or 24×7 water supply through the distribution network is still a distant aim for Panaji in India.
+While the city has adequate water resources and the service coverage is high, supply is provided intermittently for only 2-8 hours a day.
 Most residents rely on their own storage tanks to have sufficient water for the rest of the day.

 To achieve 24×7 water supply through the network, the city government worked with CDIA in completing a project preparation study (PPS) that recommended a range of investments to address the primary challenge of bringing the water system under control and modernizing its operations.